Tenant Screening Guide South Africa

 What checks should I do on a tenant in South Africa?

-A comprehensive tenant screening should include: ID verification against Home Affairs, credit check with major bureaus, employment verification, previous landlord references, affordability assessment (rent should be ≤30% of income), and criminal record check (with consent).
-Estate agents must also comply with FICA requirements.
+A comprehensive tenant screening should include: ID verification against Home Affairs, employment verification, previous landlord references, affordability assessment (rent should be ≤30% of income), and — where relevant — a credit check obtained directly from a registered credit bureau.
+Estate agents must also comply with FICA customer due diligence requirements.
+VerifyNow covers the ID verification, employment verification, consumer trace, and bank account verification steps; credit bureau data is a separate service sourced from a registered bureau.

 Do estate agents need to comply with FICA for rentals?